Tiendil/tiendil-org-content/content/posts/2024-020-grainau-hikes-and-beer-on-3000-meters/en.md

 ## Eibsee

-[Eibsee](https://en.wikipedia.org/wiki/Eibsee) — a lake near Zugspitze, you might have noticed it in the photos above.
+[Eibsee](https://en.wikipedia.org/wiki/Eibsee) — a lake near Zugspitze.
+You might have noticed it in the photos above.

 The water is clean and suitable for swimming, and there's a boat rental, but we didn't test the water: sometimes the weather wasn't right, and sometimes we didn't have time.